DeFiGeek-Community/yamawake-docs/english/yamawake/yzgaido/kushon-1/kushon/kushon-1.md

-# When the auction failed
+# If the auction failed

 First, click on the 'Dashboard' (the button framed in red in the image below) at the top of the Yamawake top screen.